challenger71498/computer-science/operating-system/threads-n-concurrency/thread.md

 ### Two-Level Model

 - Similar to many-to-many model, but allows a user-level thread to be bound to a kernel thread.

+# General Strategies for Creating Multiple Threads

+- `Asynchronous Threading`: parent and child execute concurrently and independently of one another.
+  - (typically) Little data sharing
+  - Commonly used for designing responsive user interfaces.
+- `Synchronous Threading`: must wait for all of its children to terminate before it resumes.
+  - Involves significant data sharing